 Since joining the Georgia Law faculty in 2011, she has taught Children & International Law, Constitutional Law, Criminal Law, International Criminal Law, International Human Rights, Laws of War, Public International Law, Refugee & Asylum Law, and Transnational Criminal Law.
-Professor Amann also is an affiliated faculty member of the University of Georgia African Studies Institute.
+Professor Amann holds a courtesy appointment as Professor of International Affairs at the University of Georgia School of Public & International Affairs, and is also an affiliated faculty member of the university’s African Studies Institute.
 She launched this website in 2012, and maintains it in her personal capacity; the content does not reflect the position of the ICC, the University of Georgia, or any other institution.

-The author of more than four dozen publications, in English, French, and Italian, Professor Amann focuses her scholarship on the ways that national, regional, and international legal regimes interact as they endeavor to combat atrocity and cross-border crime.
+The author of about eighty publications, in English, French, and Italian, Professor Amann focuses her scholarship on the ways that national, regional, and international legal regimes interact as they endeavor to combat atrocity and cross-border crime.

 She joined the Georgia Law faculty in 2011 from the University of California-Davis, where she was a Professor of Law, the founding director of the California International Law Center, and a Martin Luther King Jr. Hall Research Scholar, and from which she received the Distinguished Teaching Award and the Homer Angelo Award for Outstanding Contributions to International Law.
 She has also served as a Visiting Professor at the University of California-Berkeley, at the University of California-Los Angeles, and at the Irish Centre for Human Rights at the National University of Ireland-Galway, and as a Professeur invitée at the Université de Paris 1 (Panthéon-Sorbonne).